EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 To begin with, **Python is an interpreted language**.
 If you are not familiar with the term, it means that it has an interpreter that translates the instructions, one by one, to machine language, so that they are executed on the fly.
 So you don't have to compile all your code every time you want to run it, as you would with C++, Java, Rust, etc.

 Javascript was born as an interpreted language, however modern engines have managed to turn it into a **JIT (Just in Time) compiled language**.
 Virtually all browsers do [JIT compiled](https://www.youtube.com/watch?v=d7KHAVaX_Rs) JavaScript, except, as always, IE8.
+Although I don't like some aspects of the language, like the [management of dates](/en/why-i-abhor-htmls-datetime-local-input-and-dates-management-in-javascript/), I don't think it's the worst or the least useful language out there.

 If you want to learn how the Javascript engine works at a deeper level, I leave you a link to [a series of videos](https://www.youtube.com/watch?v=No-Pfboplxo&amp;list=PLfeFnTZNTVDNnF4a8eVooiubYAPUSP01C&amp;index=1) on youtube where the topic is discussed in more detail.